Beauty

 Dermatologists report increasing cases of "cosmetic contact dermatitis," where layering multiple products destroys the skin barrier, causing redness, itching, and stinging.
 Combining peeling agents, retinol, and vitamin C serum simultaneously poses particular risk of over-irritation.

 Trending "10-step routines" and "serum layering" don't suit everyone.
 If you experience redness or stinging, strip your routine down to just cleanser and moisturizer for one week.
-If symptoms improve, one of the removed products was the culprit.
-Reintroduce items one at a time to identify it.
+If symptoms improve, one of the removed products was identified as the culprit.
+Reintroduce items one at a time to pinpoint it.
 This "subtraction skincare" approach is the most reliable way to resolve skin troubles.

 Summary